 Chainsaw shown for clarity…it is not included in the price.

-Anecdote: Scotty used one of these in Alaska many years ago to assist a woman who was building her log house by herself in the bush.
+Anecdote: Scotty used a Lewis Winch in Alaska many years ago to work with a young woman who was building a log house by herself in the bush.
 He’ll admit that she only needed an assist as the snows were coming and she was slowed down a bit as she was building with a caste from ankle to hip on her right leg.
 His eyes still glaze over when he thinks back on trying to keep up with her.